lucyschrader/askCO/README.md

 It also takes an `irn` parameter, the specific number for that record within the endpoint.
 Make sure you've set the correct endpoint - /object/123456 isn't the same as /agent/123456.

-The record's data is stored as a json object in the `response_text` variable of the request object.
+The record's data is stored as a dictionary in the `response_text` attribute of the request object.

+HTTP status is stored as an integer in the `status_code` attribute.